FundOnion's Guide to Business Loans

 The really interesting thing about MCAs is that repayments aren’t on a fixed schedule – they’re linked to your revenue.
 This is unlike a term loan where you’ll be making regular fixed monthly payments whether your monthly turnover is high or low.

-5 Steps To Securing a Merchant Cash Advance_Infographic
+5 Steps To Securing a Merchant Cash Advance Infographic

 It's not interest rate, it's factor rate